 - Will your lawyer change speaking style and vocabulary when interviewing children?

-- Does your attorney know how to use the specialized jargon of psychologists, private detectives, and forensic witnesses?
+- Does your attorney know how to use the focused jargon of psychologists, private detectives, and forensic witnesses?

 In addition to court demeanor, an attorney also has to handle the emotions of private conferences in which two people who once loved each other are struggling to separate and move on with their lives.
 This calls for all the skills of a marriage counselor combined with a zealous advocate protecting your rights.
 Can your attorney mediate, soothe, and suggest solutions, or does she or he simply make matters worse?